Creamed Chip Beef with Peas

 Cream Chipped Beef: Step By Step Pictures

-I am introducing you to an awesome recipe that I have been making for a really long time.
-Cream Chipped Beef is so savory that you can eat it again and again.
-I am not a huge fan of leftovers, but I do really enjoy eating this dish as a leftover.
-If you aren’t familiar with cream-chipped beef, it’s simply dried beef, but it’s put in a very creamy and delicious sauce.
-My mouth is watering as I sit here and think about making it.
-This recipe is basically a white sauce (with chipped beef added), once you learn to make a white sauce you can make so many different meals.
+I’m introducing you to a fantastic recipe I’ve been making for a long time.
+Cream Chipped Beef is so savory that you can eat it repeatedly.
+I’m not a huge fan of leftovers, but I do enjoy eating this dish as a leftover.
+If you aren’t familiar with cream-chipped beef, it’s dried beef, but it’s put in a very creamy and delicious sauce.
+My mouth is watering as I prepare the meal as a dinner treat for Mark and me.
+This recipe is a white sauce (with chipped beef added); once you learn to make a white sauce, you can create many different meals.

 In case you missed my Easy Homemade Biscuit Recipe